 Per Reservation Information Elements

-To support the recursive query function in NSI CS v2.0, an AG Coordinator must track the current states (i.e. RSM, PSM, LSM) of all its children as well as the condition of the data plane status.
+To support the query function in NSI CS v2.0, an AG Coordinator must track the current states (i.e. RSM, PSM, LSM) of all its children as well as the condition of the data plane status.
 This information is persistent but updated over the lifetime of the reservation (see “connection_segment_list(Conn_ID, NSA)” in Figure 4.).

 NSA IDs: A list of NSA that are part of the connection request workflow tree.